davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 Here's a simple approach: we'll select one node to be responsible for the user of the day.
 Let's call that node the **coordinator**.
 The coordinator is the only node that stores the current user of the day, and is solely responsible for selecting new users each day; all other nodes contact the coordinator when they need to know today's user of the day.

 It's a good idea, but we have a bootstrapping problem: how do all our nodes figure out who the coordinator is?
-Here's an idea: for most distributed systems running in data centers or in the cloud, we know ahead of time the full set of nodes that are going to participate in the distributed system.
+Well, for most distributed systems running in data centers or the cloud, we know ahead of time the full set of nodes that are going to participate in the distributed system.
 If we provision each node with that node list, we could have all nodes independently run the same deterministic algorithm on that list to pick the coordinator.
 As long as all nodes have the same node list and run the same deterministic algorithm, they'll all end up picking the same coordinator &mdash; without ever sending a single network message!

 A simple algorithm we could run on the node list to select a coordinator is the so-called *bully algorithm*, which works on the principle, "the biggest guy wins."
 We pick some attribute on which to sort the node list, and then choose the node that is largest or smallest in the resulting sort order: